Almanac

 ORGANISATIONAL STRUCTURE

-HQ DMS is the strategic headquarters of the based at DMS Whittington (DMS(W)) near Lichfield, Staffordshire.
-It is closely engaged with many Defence medical programmes, projects, initiatives, campaigns and policy areas.
+HQ DMS is the strategic headquarters of the DMS and is based at DMS Whittington (DMS(W)) near Lichfield, Staffordshire.

-The HQ DMS has an annual budget of circa £500m and responsible for delivery of the Healthcare and Medical Operational Capability Function on behalf of Defence.
-HQ DMS provides an occupationally focused primary healthcare service, encompassing primary medical and dental care, occupational health, public health, force preparation, travel medicine, mental health and rehabilitation, and selected outsourced services.
+HQ DMS is responsible for enabling Defence Medical Function and its responsibilities on behalf of Defence.
+It provides an occupationally focused primary healthcare service, encompassing primary medical and dental care, occupational health, public health, force preparation, travel medicine, mental health and rehabilitation, and selected outsourced services.
 Secondary healthcare is provided by the NHS with HQ DMS input to ensure it meets specific defence requirements.
 The HQ DMS is also responsible for the delivery of Joint Medical Training through the Defence Medical Academy.

-Defence Functional Leadership of Healthcare and Medical Operational Capability:
+Defence Functional Leadership of the Defence Medical Function:

 Defence’s medical capabilities lie at the heart of the moral component of fighting power.
 Healthcare and Medical Operational Capability (H&MOC) forms one of 15 Functions across Defence.
 The purpose of a Function is to provide leadership and coherence to activities that transcend organisational boundaries to enable the MOD to operate effectively and efficiently and deliver Government’s requirements.

-The Functional Owner (3*) for the Healthcare and Medical Operational Capability Function is the Director General Defence Medical Services responsible for functional coherence and delivery of H&MOC Defence Functional Leadership strategy on behalf of MoD Head Office.
+The Functional Owner (3*) for the Defence Medical Function is the Director General Defence Medical Services who is responsible for functional coherence across the whole of the Defence enterprise, and delivery of the Defence Medical Functional Leadership strategy on behalf of the Ministry of Defence.

 The Functional Leader (2*) is the Surgeon General (SG).
 SG is responsible for delivery and coherence of Defence medical policy and medical operational capability.

 The Head of Profession (2*) is Director Medical Personnel & Training (DMP&T).
-Dir MP&T is responsible for DMS’ people capability, developing and delivering skills frameworks, career pathways and strategic workforce planning, professional leadership, professional standards, promoting learning, development and talent management for all in the H&MOC Profession.
+Dir MP&T works in partnership with the 1* single Service Heads of Profession for Healthcare and Medical to ensure DMS' people capability is supported and developed.
+This includes developing and maintaining Healthcare and Medical skills for the Pan Defence Skills Framework (PDSF), developing and supporting career pathways, strategic workforce planning, professional leadership and standards, promoting learning, development and talent management for all in the Profession.

-The H&MOC Function is responsible to Defence for:
+The Defence Medical Function is responsible to Defence for:

-• Delivering a comprehensive healthcare system that provides the appropriate timely healthcare to Service and other entitled personnel.
+- Delivering a comprehensive healthcare system that provides the appropriate timely healthcare to Service and other entitled people.

 Overview and linkage between the DMS and single Services